IamErol/NBU/README.md

    pip install -r requirements.txt
    ```

-5. **To load env variables, you can use python-dotenv package.
-In your Django settings, do:**:
+5. **Create .env file and set DJANGO_SECRET_KEY.
+To load env variables, you can use python-dotenv package.
+In your Django settings, do:**

    ```
    import os
    from dotenv import load_dotenv